-For the first time in a decade, the Czechs will be selecting their entry via a national selection, Eurovision Song CZ.
+For the first time in a decade, the Czechs selected their entry via a national selection, Eurovision Song CZ.
 There were 6 finalists, and split between a jury vote and a public vote.
 There wasn’t an accompanying television show but the winner was announced via the main Czech news channel.
 It’s the first time that they will be sending a male solo artist.

 The Danish national final, Melodi Grand Prix 2018, took place on 10 February.
 Among the 10 finalists was Whigfield (under name Sannie) who had a big hit in the 1990s with “Saturday Night”.
 You can listen to all the songs on this YouTube playlist.
 Sadly Sannie/Whigfield wasn’t successful – and hers was my favourite song!

 The lovely Saara Aalto finally gets the chance to go to Eurovision, having been runner up in the national final in 2016 and 2011.
 Saara should be well known to UK viewers, having come close to winning X-Factor in the UK last year (getting runner up spot again!).
-The Finnish national final, Uuden Musiikin Kilpailu, will still take place (on 3 March), to determine which of three specially composed songs will be Finland’s entry.
+The Finnish national final, Uuden Musiikin Kilpailu, took place on 3 March to determine which of three specially composed songs would be Finland’s entry.

 After being the only member of the Big 5 to internally select last year, France turned back to a national selection, Destination Eurovision to determine their 2018 entry.
 Two semi-finals of nine songs determined the finalists, with 4 artists from each semi-final qualifying to the final of the selection.